10 Mistakes in freestyle & how to correct them according to the WEST swimming technique

 (Practice the correct breathing position with fins first to get more air)

-Four – Looking back while breathing
+Swimming mistakes 9 – Looking back while breathing

 This situation can occur for a number of reasons, such as cutting the symmetry line with the front hand while breathing, or unconsciously protecting the mouth and nose.
 This movement causes a strong pressure on the neck, very much like a whiplash, and that is something we try to avoid in WEST swimming technique.
 This mistake is common among swimmers who breathe every two strokes, but can also be found among those who breathe every three strokes.